AfuneFreddy/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that copies the string pointed to by src,
+function that convert a string to an integer